 For Entergy New Orleans customers - Entergy New Orleans encourages customers to continue to make payments on their electric and gas accounts to ensure balances do not continue to grow.
-For customers having difficulty paying their utility bills due to COVID-19, Entergy New Orleans has developed a new flexible payment option for our commercial customers.
-Working on a case-by-case basis, Entergy New Orleans’ Commercial customers will be offered deferred payment arrangements to help them manage their bills over time.
+For commercial customers, deferred payment arrangements are available to help manage bills over time.
 Customers are asked to call 1-800-Entergy (1-800-368-3749) to discuss the options available.
-Additionally, Entergy New Orleans has extended the suspension of disconnects for non-payment through July 1, 2020.

 Entergy New Orleans is committed to providing reliable, trustworthy, and up-to-date information to help the New Orleans business community recover from COVID-19.
 As we respond to the crisis, we want to hear from you.
 What are your biggest challenges?
 What questions do you have that are going unanswered?
 What topics would you like to see addressed?
 Contact our economic development team directly at EconomicDevNOLA@entergy.com